Institute of Liberal Politics: History

 The Institute of Liberal Politics was founded on 27 September 2017 as an NGO by Bright Armenia, an Armenian political party.
 The opening ceremony was attended by Nikol Pashinyan, political scientist Ara Papian, and former EU Ambassador to Armenia Piotr Świtalski.
 The ILP is a full member of the European Liberal Forum.
-Tatev Matinyan is the current Director of the ILP.
+Tatevik Matinyan is the current President of the institute.

-The ILP offers an educational program focused on liberal politics.
+The ILP manages the School of Liberal Politics which offers an educational program focused on liberal politics.
 In 2018, Ambassador of the United States of America to Armenia Lynne M. Tracy met with students of the program.
 In 2019, former President of Armenia Armen Sarkissian and Chairman of Bright Armenia Edmon Marukyan attended a graduation ceremony for students of the program.
-As of 2022, 150 students have graduated from the program.
+As of 2023, 170 students have graduated from the program.

-Partners of the ILP include the Friedrich Naumann Foundation and the National Democratic Institute.
+Partners of the ILP include the Friedrich Naumann Foundation, the National Democratic Institute, and VVD International.